Azure/APICenter-Portal-Starter/README.md

 - [Telemetry](./#telemetry)
 - [License](./#license)

-## What is the Azure API Center Portal?
+## What is the Azure API Center portal?

 [Azure API Center](https://learn.microsoft.com/azure/api-center/overview) is a service that helps you develop and maintain a structured inventory of your organization’s APIs.
 With API Center, you can track all of your APIs in a centralized location, regardless of their type, lifecycle stage, or deployment location.
 API Center enables API discovery, reuse, and governance empowering API Platform Teams.

 ## Azure API Center Portal

-**API Center Portal** is a website that empowers developers and stakeholders to seamlessly discover and engage with APIs.
+**API Center portal** is a website that empowers developers and stakeholders to seamlessly discover and engage with APIs.
 Our reference implementation of the API Center portal enables API platform teams to provide a web-based API discovery and consumption experience to API consumers.

 The API Center portal reference implementation provides:
 - A framework for publishing and maintaining a customer-managed API portal.